 - In Woodbridge, new student room furniture including the desk, shelf and bedframe were replaced with items following the

 - In Wallach, new student room furniture is made with wood that is Forest Stewardship Council-certified.

-Energy and waste reduction are another critical component of Columbia Housing’s sustainability initiatives.
-Here’s how we’re trying to make an impact.
+Energy and waste reduction are other critical components of Columbia Housing’s sustainability initiatives.
+Here’s how we’re working to make an impact:

 - In Ruggles, Housing and the EcoReps championed the placement of a composter -- the first located at a University in Manhattan.
 The EcoReps collect weekly scraps from Columbia Dining for composting.
 A small group of students are also participating by bringing vegetable scraps on a regular basis.
 During the 2012-13 academic year, approximately 300 gallons of food scraps were collected, resulting in 100 gallons of compost.
 The compost was donated to the Columbia University Food Sustainability Project (CUFSP) for use in the garden they maintain on Pupin plaza.